15 Best Beaches Near Detroit: A Local’s Guide to Sand & Swimming

 📍 7605 Lakeshore Rd, Fort Gratiot Twp, MI 48059

-A hidden gem just over an hour from the city.
-Lakeport has clear, blue water, clean restrooms, and great campsites—some just steps from the beach.
-It’s also a great place to hunt for Petoskey stones!
+A bit of a sleeper just over an hour from the city on Lake Huron, with clear blue water, clean restrooms, and campsites — some just steps from the beach.
+It’s a good spot to hunt for beach stones, too.
+A Recreation Passport is required.

 Marine City Beach